danbev/learning-ai/notes/llava.md

 Possible mask:
 [0, 0, 0, 0, 0, 1, 1, 0, 1, 1, 0, 0, 1, 0, 0, 0]
 ```
+Notice here that there is still an order to the patches.
+My understanding of
+`spatial_unpad` is that it will remove the empty slots after the model has
+processed the image.
+TODO: see how this works where `hparams.mm_patch_merge_type`
+is used.

 After that we have:
 ```c++
         try {